Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way

 This quantity can be evaluated for both the CDM and SIDM halos and reduced to the common definition $c_s=R_{\rm vir}/R_s$ for NFW halos.
 From the gradient in the $c_{\rm eff}$, we see that SIDM effects are strongly correlated with halo concentration, in agreement with many previous studies \citep{Kaplinghat150803339,Kamada161102716,Essig180901144,Zeng211000259}.
 In particular, the $c_{\mathrm{eff}}$ gradient in the $R_{\rm max}$--$V_{\rm max}$ plane is almost perpendicular to the underlying relation, approximately pointing in the direction that differentiates core-collapsed and core-forming SIDM halos.

-Aside from the core-collapsed candidates discussed above, we find a few isolated halos and MW subhalos residing to the upper-left of the $+0.6$~dex band from the median $R_{\rm max}$--$V_{\rm max}$ relation in both our CDM and SIDM simulations.
-Due to their large sizes and slowly-rising rotation curves, isolated halos in this region of parameter space with $V_{\mathrm{max}}\gtrsim 30~\km~\mathrm{s}^{-1}$ can potentially host ultra-diffuse field dwarf galaxies (UDGs; e.g., see \citealt{Jiang181110607}).
-However, due to the $(3~\mpc)^3$ volume of the high-resolution region that we study halos within, we cannot statistically probe observed UDG populations in the current study; in future work, it will therefore be interesting to consider larger zoom-in volumes in different environments to compare with halo properties inferred for samples of observed UDGs in the field (e.g., \citealt{PinaMancera211200017,Kong220405981}).
+Aside from the core-collapsed candidates discussed above, we find a few isolated halos and MW subhalos residing to the upper left of the $+0.6$~dex band from the median $R_{\rm max}$--$V_{\rm max}$ relation in both our CDM and SIDM simulations.
+Due to their large sizes and slowly rising rotation curves, the isolated halos in this region of parameter space with $V_{\mathrm{max}}\gtrsim 30~\km~\mathrm{s}^{-1}$ can potentially host ultra-diffuse field dwarf galaxies (UDGs; e.g., see \citealt{Jiang181110607}).
+However, due to the $(3~\mpc)^3$ volume of the high-resolution region that we study halos within, we cannot statistically probe the observed UDG populations in the current study; in future work, it will therefore be interesting to consider larger zoom-in volumes in different environments to compare with halo properties inferred for samples of observed UDGs in the field (e.g., \citealt{Kong220405981,PinaMancera211200017}).

 At the low-$V_{\mathrm{max}}$ end, our simulations predict that a handful of diffuse low-mass halos may host faint, low-density isolated dwarf galaxies in the Local Volume.
 These systems may be field analogs of the lowest surface brightness MW satellite galaxies (e.g., Crater 2 and Antlia 2; \citealt{Torrealba160107178,Torrealba181104082}).
 We do not observe significant differences between the isolated CDM and SIDM halo populations in the diffuse, high-$R_{\rm max}$ region of the $R_{\rm max}$--$V_{\rm max}$ plane; this is expected, as those halos have low concentrations and suppressed self-interaction rates~\citep{Kong220405981}.